 Here in The Netherlands (where Equalture is located) we have some highly successful tech companies who have been able to transition from startup to scaleup and can today call themselves disruptions and market leaders.
 And you know what most of them have in common?
 They started or successfully grew their company during the last crisis.

 I have the pleasure to chat with lots of founders these days, of which most of them are this turning-a-crisis-into-an-opportunity type of founder, having big plans to grow this year.
 And they also have one more thing in common, besides their crisis mindset: They are aware of the fact that their growth depends on the success of their Sales team, especially now, while this is also the one team that a lot of founders struggle with building.
 Therefore, their (future) Sales Team is either their accelerator or the heaviest brake on their growth.
-In this blog I will provide you with the four key tips to help you build your crisis-proof Sales Team, based on our Team Composition Industry Analysis that we’ve been working on for the last two years now.
+In this blog I will provide you with the four key tips to help you build your crisis-proof Sales Team.

 Tip 1.
 Shift away from generalists to specialists